opencontext/archaeology-images-ai/sg-notes.md

 - [ ] figure out how to get llm-clip to use this model

-I have saved the model, modifying retrain_clip.py to not use a file extension.
+I have saved the model, but I'm not sure if I'm saving everything that needs to be saved.

 I find where clip stores its model information using `dirname "$(llm logs path)"` (see [LLM documentation](https://llm.datasette.io/en/stable/other-models.html))